SydneyUniLibrary/sierra-api-as-promised/README.md

   ]

-  /* Submit the query, getting back a list of links (full URLs to the patron) */ let patronLinks = await sierraApi.patrons.query(0, 10, booleanSearch)
+  /* Submit the query, getting back a list of links (full URLs to the patron) */ let patronLinks = await sierraAPI.patrons.query(0, 10, booleanSearch)

   /* Transform the list of links to a list of IDs */ let patronIDs = patronLinks.entries.map(({ link }) => link.substr(link.lastIndexOf('/') + 1))

-  /* The patron records with those IDs */ let patronResultSet = await sierraApi.patrons.getPatrons({ id: patronIDs, fields: exportFields })
+  /* The patron records with those IDs */ let patronResultSet = await sierraAPI.patrons.getPatrons({ id: patronIDs, fields: exportFields })

   /* Export the patrons as a tab-delimited file */ console.log(exportFields.join('\t'))